pinkkila/stories/guide/cicd-guide.md

 - Wait and check that certificate is validated and issued.

-- Navigate to **EC2** service, then *Load Balancers* and select load balancer that we created earlier.
+- Navigate to **EC2** dashboard, then *Load Balancers* and select load balancer that we created earlier.
 Select "Add listener":

 ![img_4.png](cicd-guide-img/img72.png)